the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 (ch-local-build)=
-# How to build Jupyter Book locally
+# Build the Turing Way book locally

 ## But why build locally?
 It's always handy to be able to preview any changes you have been working on as you go - you can be confident that changes you have made are accurate and as intended.